The entrainment and energetics of turbulent plumes in a confined space: Mean flow and buoyancy structure

+In a spatially averaged sense, a topological change in the flow between quadrants occurs when the aspect ratio increases to $2/3$.
+This can be identified from the emergence of two local maxima in $\hav{w}$, as seen in figure \ref{fig:01}$(b)$, and the bidirectional flow in the upper and lower halves of figure \ref{fig:21}$(b)$.
+At a local maximum in $\hav{w}$, the mean horizontal flow across the sides of the quadrant changes direction, from a net flow into the quadrant to a net flow out of the quadrant.
+The appearance of two additional maxima therefore indicates that secondary circulation cells have developed in each layer.
+Noting that secondary circulations might exist \emph{within}, rather than \emph{between}, each quadrant for $S\leq 15/24$, we conclude that $S>15/24$ entails a secondary circulation that engulfs more than half of a given layer.

-At a local maxima in $\hav{w}$ the mean horizontal flow across the vertical boundary of the quadrant changes direction, which indicates that secondary circulation cells develop in each layer of the domain for aspect ratios $S\geq 15/24$, as shown schematically in figure \ref{diag:02}$(b)$.
-The process that is responsible for the secondary circulation is entrainment into the jet above or below the plume by which it is fed.
-When the plumes are sufficiently far apart, the jet entrains fluid, in addition to that which is supplied by the plume; hence the flux of volume that impinges on the horizontal boundary of the domain exceeds the total volume entrained by the plumes in neighbouring quadrants and the residual volume recirculates.
+The secondary circulation cells form due to entrainment into the turbulent jets.
+When the plumes are sufficiently far apart, a given jet entrains fluid in addition to that which is supplied by the plume; hence the flux of volume that leaves the quadrant where the jet impinges on the horizontal boundary of the domain exceeds the total volume entrained by the plumes in the neighbouring quadrants and the residual volume recirculates.
 The existence of secondary circulation cells is therefore an indication that the plumes are, to some extent, behaving independently.
-On the basis of our results for an aspect ratio of $15/24$, which delivers the maximum primary circulation amongst those that we have investigated, we conjecture that the largest aspect ratio for which a secondary circulation does not exist will deliver the maximum primary circulation.
+We will demonstrate in \S\ref{sec:rprofs}, where we analyse the velocity profiles within the jet, that the residual volume flux is indeed driven by entrainment \emph{into} the jet, rather than being sustained as a co-flow \emph{outside} the jet, which is not assured by the information in figures \ref{fig:01} and \ref{fig:21}.

+The additional volume flux due to entrainment into the jet can be calculated using plume theory.
+We assume that the flow nominally behaves as a turbulent jet above the interface.
+More precisely, the flow is a forced plume, because figure \ref{fig:01}$(c)$ indicates a residual buoyancy flux in the flow above the interface, which diminishes with aspect ratio.
+The volume flux in the jet is equal to the volume flux in the plume at the interface plus the volume flux due to the subsequent entrainment into the jet,

+where $\alpha$ is the entrainment coefficient for a plume and we have explicitly accounted for the fact that the entrainment coefficient in plumes is approximately $5/3$ larger than it is in jets \citep{ReeMjfm2015a}.
+Hereafter it proves convenient to label the distance from the plume source to the interface using the symbol $\zeta$.
+Hence, the quantities $Q_{m}$ and $M_{m}$ in \eqref{eq:Qjet}, corresponding to the volume flux and momentum flux in the plume at the interface, respectively are,